hafizvdn/hafizvdn/README.md

 > **Hello, let's connect and build something great together!**
 >
-> I am a passionate developer with a background in **[Your Field - e.g., cloud architecture, financial tech, mobile development]**.
+> I am a passionate developer with a background in Data Science.
 My primary focus is on transforming complex business requirements into clean, high-performance software.
 I thrive on problem-solving and continually learning new technologies to deliver value.

 ---